speedrunners-ist/devops-tutorial/tutorial/intro.md

 ## Objectives

-By the end of this tutorial, you will be able to deploy your own personal projects and easily manage them using Piku.
+By the end of this tutorial, you will be able to not only deploy your own personal projects using Piku, but also get to know some core details about its under-the-hood implementation.

 ![Piku Logo](./assets/logo.png)